atlassian/react-sweet-state/docs/api/hook.md

 2. [`options`] _(Object)_: containing one or more of the following keys:

-   - `selector` _(Function | null)_: an function that will be triggered every time the hook gets new state or props.
+   - `selector` _(Function | null)_: a function that will be triggered every time the hook gets new state or props.
 If it's `null`, then the hook will not trigger a re-render on state change.
 The selector function is called with two arguments:
      1. `state`: the store instance state
      2. `props`: the custom props defined on the component itself